CBIIT/bento-docs/source/configuration/cart-workflow.md

-### Configuring the Navigation Bar for the File-Centric Cart page
+### Configuring the Navigation Bar for the File-Centric Cart Page

 ### Navigation Bar link text